-Affectionately known as “snow monkeys”, Nagano’s most famous furry residents are in fact Japanese macaques, often referred to as “nihonzaru”.
-Macaques are highly intelligent and social primates, forming strong bonds through their lives.
+Affectionately known as “snow monkeys”, Nagano’s most famous furry residents are in fact Japanese macaques.
+Called “nihonzaru” in Japan, macaques are highly intelligent and social primates which form strong bonds through their lives.
 Females in particular are very family-oriented, spending a significant amount of time with their mothers, sisters, and aunties.

-Reaching sexual maturity from 5 to 6 years of age (males) and 4 to 5 years of age (female), the macaque mating season comes around each autumn through October and November and into December, just before the first snow of winter.
+Reaching sexual maturity from 5 to 6 years of age (males) and 4 to 5 years of age (female), the macaque mating season comes around every autumn – from October to November and into December – just before the first snow of winter falls in the park.

 During mate season, males will stand straighter than usual and flex their monkey muscles, intentionally pumping them up to seem more masculine and tough.
 Females signal to the males they are interested, inviting them to mount.
 Through mating season, the monkeys will mate with multiple partners, with males higher in the hierarchy being more popular and desirable for potential female mates.
 Just like us humans, some males aren’t in demand and go ignored, or even actively avoided, by females.

-Spring – late April to late June – is the birthing season for the snow monkeys.
-Pregnancy lasts an average of 173 days with females giving birth to one baby every other year.
-The newborns are tiny – measuring a mere 15 to 20 cms – and cling to their mothers, who are understandably very protective of their new bubs.
+Spring heralds the arrival of the years baby monkeys.
+Typically born between lat-April to late-June, the newborns are tiny – measuring a mere 15 to 20 cms – and cling to their mothers, who are understandably very protective of their new bubs.

 Suckling milk quickly strengthens the babies and before long – literally within 3 to 4 weeks – the little ones are taking their first clumsy steps around the park.
 These first steps are understandably awkward, with the babies regularly stumbling over rocks and falling-out of small shrubs as they attempt to climb.
 Within 2 to 3 months the little ones are fully mobile and are drawn to each other, forming adorable baby gangs.